VILLASframework/documentation/docs/node/installation.md

 VILLASnode can be compiled from source using [CMake](http://cmake.org).
 This process has been tested with the following Linux distributions:

- - Fedora 33
+ - Fedora 34
- - Debian 10 (Buster)
+ - Debian 11 (Bullseye)
- - Ubuntu 20.04 (Bionic Beaver)
+ - Ubuntu 20.04 (Focal Fossa)
- - Centos 8
+ - RHEL / Rocky Linux 8
- - Alpine Edge

 ### Prerequisites